forkwork/langflow/docs/docs/Components/components-helpers.md

 ## Current date

 The Current Date component returns the current date and time in a selected timezone.
-This component provides a flexible way to obtain timezone-specific date and time information within a Langflow pipeline.
+This component provides a flexible way to obtain timezone-specific date and time information within a Langinfra pipeline.

 ### Inputs